-ASL& 122 American Sign Language II [H] Offered on the Clarkston campus only.
+ASL& 122 American Sign Language II [H] 5 Credits

 This is the second course in a series introducing the basics of American Sign Language (ASL).
 This expands on the students knowledge of the ASL vocabulary, grammar.
 The deaf culture is explored in relation to the use of ASL for communication.
-Emphasis on vocabulary for every day communication; proper grammar; facial expression; and the tone of voice created through specific motions.
+Emphasis on vocabulary for every day communication; proper grammar; facial expression; and the tone of voicecreated through specific motions.
+Prerequisite: C- or better in ASL& 121 or equivalent course.
 Prerequisite: C- or better in ASL& 121 or equivalent course.
 Formerly COMM 108, American Sign Language II.